 Whether you are thinking about having a baby or are currently pregnant, the thought of expanding your family can be both exciting and daunting at the same time.
 There are so many things to consider!
 What should my birthing plan be?
 What do I pack in my hospital bag?
 What do I need in my nursery?
 And this list seems to continue growing as you get closer to your due date.

-A decision that is becoming more routinely considered by parents-to-be as part of their birth plan is whether or not to bank their baby’s umbilical cord blood.
+A decision that is becoming more routinely considered by parents-to-be as part of their birth plan is whether or not to biobank their baby’s umbilical cord blood.
 Collecting umbilical cord blood may seem like a strange concept, but the number of families choosing to store their baby’s umbilical cord has risen sharply in recent years – by a whopping 60%!

 So what is all the fuss about?
 I’ve teamed up with Cells4Life, the UK’s leading cord blood bank, to help you make an informed decision about cord blood banking.
-Here, you’ll find everything you need to know from what stem cells are, to what the potential uses of stem cells are, to recent developments in stem cell research.
+Here, you’ll find everything you need to know, from what stem cells are to what the potential uses of stem cells are to recent developments in stem cell research.

 What are stem cells?